KevinVoell/PVAWebsiteInteraction/readme.md

 # PVA Website Interaction

 An example website that demonstrates how to create a deeply interactive website experience from Microsoft Power Virtual Agents.
-Shows how you can capture events sent from Microsoft Power Virutal Agents and use that information to interact with elements on a website.
+Shows how you can capture events sent from Microsoft Power Virtual Agents and use that information to interact with elements on a website.

 ## Demo